Chronos-Security/TAPE/README.md

-# APET
+# TAPE
-APET (Automated Process of Enumeration in Terminator) is a script used to organize and automate the pentest process
+TAPE (Tmux Automated Pentesting Enumeration) is a script used to organize and automate the pentest process

 <br>